-Welcoming 2020, A week haven’t been going without big news surprises from the main social media platforms.
-Maybe Facebook or Twitter hanged their newsfeeds or Instagram Snapchat or maybe WhatsApp offering up a new Business API or YouTube decided to be more like a TV newsfeed or Google My Business added new ad options.
+Welcoming 2020, A week hasn’t been going without big news surprises from the main social media platforms.
+Maybe Facebook or Twitter hanged their newsfeeds or Instagram Snapchat or maybe WhatsApp offering up a new Business API or YouTube decided to be more like a TV newsfeed or Google My Business added new adoptions.
 That’s what we’re going to cover Social Media Optimization and Marketing What’s new on the social media marketing landscape and what your business needs to know as we are introducing a social media audit service at Trophy Developers.
-And in this post You’ll learn how to dig into your findings.
+And in this post, You’ll learn how to dig into your findings.

 Is it strategic, targeted, and has a great relationship with your customers?

 Are your social media platforms well-integrated throughout your organization?

 That social media’s still a sore point or certain members of the C-Suite?

 Or, maybe it’s a combination of all or some of the above.
 Regardless of the way you describe it,

 I think we can agree on a couple of things.